isds-neu/PhyCRNet/README.md

 The general code of PhyCRNet is provided in the folder **Codes**, where we use 2D Burgers' equations as a testing example.
 For other PDE systems, the network setting is similar.
 You may try modifying the grid sizes and time steps to your own cases.

+It is important to pretrain the network from a small number of time steps (e.g., 100) and then gradually train on a longer dynamical evolution.
+Taking 2D Burgers' equation as an example, we pretrain the model from 100, then 200 and 500, and finally 1000.
+The model is able to extrapolate for at least another 1000 time steps.

 ## Citation
 If you find our research helpful, please consider citing us with：